← Back to Yoce

 Privacy Policy

-Yoce Ltd. (“Yoce”, “we”, “us”) operates a family rewards and chat app for parents and their children.
+Yoce, a family rewards and chat app for parents and their children, is operated by Norton Brook (HK) Limited (“Yoce”, “we”, “us”).
 We take your family's privacy seriously, especially children's data.
 This policy explains what we collect, how we use it, who can see it, how long we keep it, and the rights you have over it.

 Yoce is designed for use by families that include children under 13.
-We comply with the U.S. Children's Online Privacy Protection Act (COPPA), the EU and UK General Data Protection Regulations including the heightened protections for children (GDPR-K), and the California Consumer Privacy Act / California Privacy Rights Act (CCPA / CPRA).
+Yoce is built to comply with US COPPA (our primary market), the UK Age-Appropriate Design Code (the Children's Code) and UK GDPR, the Hong Kong Personal Data (Privacy) Ordinance (PDPO) as our home jurisdiction, and the Singapore Personal Data Protection Act (PDPA).
+We also comply with the EU General Data Protection Regulation including the heightened protections for children (GDPR-K) and the California Consumer Privacy Act / California Privacy Rights Act (CCPA / CPRA).

 Our most-protective standard